-Are Contract Research Organizations the Place for Your Life Science Career?
+Are Contract Research Organization Jobs Good to Start Your Life Science Career?

-Contract research organizations (CROs) or contract research management organizations (CRMOs) may not seem as appealing as working in R&D for a big pharma company or being in on the ground floor of a biotech startup, but it can have a lot of advantages—including plenty of career opportunities.
+Contract research organization jobs (CROs) or contract research management organization jobs (CRMOs) may not seem as appealing as working in R&D for a big pharma company or being in on the ground floor of a biotech startup, but it can have a lot of advantages—including plenty of career opportunities.

 “We can never find enough people really in any of the functional areas within a drug trial,” said Steve Matas, Senior Vice President of Staffing for Advanced Clinical, which is both a CRO and a recruiter for CROs and biopharma companies.
 “There’s way more need than people.
 There’s a huge gap.”